 The American Association for Employment in Education (AAEE), an organization which promotes professional standards and practices in teacher preparation and job recruitment, recognizes a national shortage of candidates preparing for careers in certain teaching fields.
-This scholarship program is designed to address this need, providing an $800 award annually.
+This scholarship program is designed to address this need, providing a $1,000 award annually.

 Application Period Closed January 31, 2018

 Congratulations to Cambria Jones, recipient of the 2018 Janice S. Jones Scholarship!

 Cambria is from Fullerton, California.
 She is a Mathematics and Spanish double major and is completing the Secondary Education Certification Program at Hanover College in southern Indiana.
 As part of her continual efforts to increase her Spanish fluency she is excited to study abroad in Spain in May of 2018!
 After she graduates in May of 2020 she is eager to share her love for Math and Spanish with her future middle school students.
 Her goal is to make a positive impact on her students just like her many influential teachers made a positive impact on her throughout her education.

 Congratulations to our 2017 Janice Jones Scholarship Awardee, Bethany Schlipf!